 Yes.
 In the hands of a qualified, trained professional, you are in good hands.
 There is never a time you are asleep or put out of conscious awareness.
 You have control over your hypnosis.
 All hypnosis is guided self-hypnosis.
 This is the most effective because you are active in the process of rewiring your brain and habits.

 You can't be taken into hypnosis without your agreement and participation.
 If anything is suggested that you wouldn't agree to your fight or flight would activate and you'd be aware that this did not fit in your moral or value system.
 You'd rightfully be very mad at the person trying to deceive you.

 Hypnosis is a natural state that we drift into and out of many times each day.
-You cannot get ‘stuck’ in hypnosis anymore than you could get stuck in a daydream.
-You emerge from hypnosis just as you do when you come out of daydream and refocus on your external environment.
+You cannot get ‘stuck’ in hypnosis any more than you could get stuck in a daydream.
+You emerge from hypnosis just as you do when you come out of the daydream and refocus on your external environment.

 Like stated above, Absolutely not.
 The goal of the therapist is to help the person find answers within and create those inner changes himself.
 All hypnosis is self-hypnosis.

 Contrary to popular belief, a person cannot be hypnotized unwillingly nor will a person follow directions against his or her own wishes when in trance.